marcofiset/flute/README.md

 As you can see, the `RequiredRule` is only a combination of the `NotNullRule` and the `NotEmptyRule`.
 The `extend` function returns an array of instantiated rules which you want to extend.
 The `condition` function will be called on both rules and combined with a logical `and`.
 That is, if any of the condition fails, it is considered invalid.

 That's it for the moment!
 Stay tuned for more awesome features!

-### On its way :

- - More rules!
- - Composer support.
- - Register error messages in the validator upon failed validation.
- - Allow to customize how extended rules are parsed, instead of evaluating them all together with a logical `and`.